candrasaputra/chat-app/README.md

 - Load old messages in batch

 ## Other information about your submission that you feel it's important that we know if applicable.
+- The service will synchronize the client's state upon reconnection.
+For example, if a user experiences a network issue and another user sends a message, the first user will receive the message once their network is restored.

-## Your feedback on this technical challenge
+## Feedback on this technical challenge
+Overall, the technical challenge was well-structured and provided clear guidelines.